 With the exception of Grills, the enamel surface is not ideal for dry cooking.
 Your choice of liquid, oil, fat or butter should completely cover the base before heating begins.
 Do not leave the pan unattended, and do not allow a pan to boil dry, as this may permanently damage the enamel.
 For deep frying, the maximum oil level must not exceed 1/3 full.
 This depth allows sufficient height above the oil for it to rise once foods are added.
 An oil frying thermometer should be used for safety, and a lid should be readily available in case of overheating or flaring.

 The black phenolic lid knobs on Le Creuset’s Signature range of enamelled cast iron are heat-resistant to 250°C / 480°F. Products with integral cast iron handles or stainless steel knobs (almost all of what we stock at Chef’s Complements) can be used at any oven temperature.
-Pans with wooden handles or knobs such as the Cast Iron Saute Pan must not be placed in the oven.
+Pans with wooden handles or knobs such as the Signature Frypans with wooden handles or the Cast Iron Saute Pan must not be placed in the oven.
 Do not place any cookware on the floors of ovens with cast iron linings.
 This will increase the cooking temperature inside the oven, resulting in an increased cooking rate with detrimental effects on food.
 Do not drag cookware across the floor of the liners.
 For best results always place it on a shelf or rack.

 Grills may be preheated to reach a hot surface temperature for searing and caramelization.
 This advice does not apply to any other products.
 For correct grilling and searing, it is important that the cooking surface is sufficiently hot before cooking begins.
 Sear lines from ribbed grills will not be produced if the pan surface is too cool, or if the food is too wet.
 Place the empty pan on medium heat and allow it to heat for several minutes.
 Do not add oil to the cold pan—the oil may become too hot and smoke.
 Take a few drops of water on your fingers and scatter over the hot surface.
 If they sizzle and evaporate almost immediately it is hot and ready for use.
 If the water produces steam and has no sizzle, heat the pan a little longer and repeat the water test again.
 When the surface is hot enough, lightly oil it with cooking spray or brush it with oil using a Le Creuset Silicone Basting Brush.
 Vegetable, ground nut or corn oils are recommended.
 Olive oil may cause excessive smoking.
 Once a patina covers the cooking surface very little oil will be necessary.
 For distinct sear lines, leave the food undisturbed on the surface for several minutes.
 If the food is moved too quickly the lines will be poor, and steam from the food may be released onto the surface.
 Any food for grilling or searing must be quite dry before it is placed on the hot surface.
 Wet foods will not achieve good sear lines and may result in a steamed appearance and flavour.
 Use paper towels to pat off excess moisture from foods.
 Oil can then be brushed over the food if desired.
 Foods that have been marinated should also have excess moisture removed with paper towels.